ProVeg International

 ProVeg International (/'pɹəʊvɛdʒ/) is a non-governmental organisation that works in the field of food system change and has ten offices globally.
-The organisation's stated mission is to reduce the consumption of animal products by 50% by 2040, to be replaced by plant-based or cultured alternatives.
-Instead of increasing the share of vegetarians and vegans, ProVeg's focus is on reducing animal product consumption in the general population.
+The organisation's stated mission is to accelerate the transition to a sustainable global food system by making plant-rich foods and alternative proteins more accessible and appealing.
+ProVeg's vision 'is a world where the food we eat is good for all people, animals, and our planet'.

 ProVeg operates in Germany (ProVeg Deutschland, founded as Vegetarierbund Deutschland in 1892), the Netherlands (ProVeg Nederland, founded as Viva Las Vega's in 2011), Belgium, China, Czechia, Poland, South Africa, Spain, the United Kingdom, and the United States.